-Wherever you are in your faith journey, you will discover that discipleship happens best when you are authentically connected with others.
-We firmly believe that God will use these communities to spiritually form you as a disciple, and you will learn to disciple others.
-You will experience what it truly means to live out the Great Commission (Matthew 28: 19-20).
+Wherever you are in your faith journey, we firmly believe that God will use a CORE Community to spiritually form you as a disciple, and you will learn to disciple others.
+You will experience what it truly means to live out the Great Commission: Therefore, go and make disciples of all nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to obey everything I have commanded you.
+(Matthew 28: 19-20).

 Frequently Asked Questions

 A: CORE Communities are not Bible studies, but you will study the Bible.
 They are gatherings that provide an environment where people can build friendships, ask questions, confront doubts, receive support, and grow in faith through living out the Word of God daily.

 Q: Are there communities exclusively for singles and younger adults?

 A: Each CORE Community is intended to be multigenerational and for both singles and couples.
 Ideally, the groups will not be homogeneous but diverse in ages and life situations.

 Q: What happens when a CORE Community meets?

 A: CORE Communities meetings consist of fellowship, sharing, study, and prayer.
 Each week the community will probably last from 1½ to 2 hours.
 Every few weeks the community will take a break from study to fellowship, socialize, or serve together.

 Q: What happens to the group after the year commitment ends?